skyroot/ctfd-deployment/README.md

 Handles the creation, deletion, starting and stopping of CTFd instances on CTFd server VM.

-Listens to **socket 0.0.0.0:8887** for commands, then calls the corresponding scripts in Deployment_Scripts.
+Listens to **socket 0.0.0.0:8887** for commands, then calls the corresponding scripts in server_scripts.

 This program should always be running as a background service, otherwise all CTFd instances will be stopped.